 Website monitoring, often called End-User Monitoring (EUM) or Real-User Monitoring (RUM), is an important tool to understand digital user experience.

-The following screenshot shows a complete trace, which combines an end-user’s browser activity and links to backend tracing:
+The following screenshot shows collected data for a page load.
+Which combines an end-user’s browser activity and links to backend tracing.

 If you want to use website monitoring with Wordpress, you can use our WP Instana EUM Plugin.

 The speed tab focuses on the throughput, latency, and metrics that describe page load times.

 Third-party resources (like scripts and images) are often responsible for slow page loads.
 With our new resource overview, you will find it much easier to identify slow resource providers.

 Broken down by origin, this table shows you all the resource providers that are actively used by your website.
 Clicking on the origin will reveal more detailed information including load time breakdowns and caching performance.
 Users can see changes in caching statistics over time and how this relates to loading times.

 Uncaught errors can have a large impact on a business.
 This is especially true for critical processes such as checkout of purchased items in an online storefront.
 Errors here can often cause dual purchases, resulting in dissatisfied customers who now have to deal with credit card refunds.

 While seeing uncaught errors in traces is helpful, sometimes you don’t care about a single issue.
 When many teams are involved, or many errors occur, it is much more useful to get an overview of the situation.
 This is where the error breakdown is helpful.
 This breakdown is located in the website dashboard and helps you understand the following:

 - What types or errors are occurring, and how many are there?